gugan73715/Cell-Characterization-Board/README.md

 - Verify ADC and DAC resolution using the shared 2.5 V reference
 - Validation of current measurement accuracy and stability across the full discharge range

+# Planned Revision (V2): (Production oriented version)

+- Transitioning to a STM32G0B1CCT6 onboard MCU
+- Switching to SPI-based TFT display for real-time visualization
+- Swithcing to Zero-drift, ultra-low-offset op-amp for better accuracy
+- NTC on each channel for cell temprature monitoring
+- Short-circuit and overtemprature protection for each channel
+- Firmware detection of protection features and informing the user
+- Audible and visual fault and status indication (buzzer and status LEDs)